Wrongful Death Lawsuit: Learning the Basics

 Motor vehicle accidents and unsafe premises (including workplaces) take a staggering number of loved ones away from their family members every year.

 If your family member died and someone else was responsible, you may be eligible for a wrongful death lawsuit.
-While legal action can’t bring your loved one back, it is a legal remedy to see justice and damages.
+While legal action can’t bring your loved one back, it is a remedy to seek justice and damages.

 Wrongful Death: What Is It?

-Every state has some form of lawful death law on its books.
-The creation of these laws dates to the nineteenth century to allow survivors of a family member to sue in the event their family member was killed as the result of negligence or an intentional act.
+Every state has some form of wrongful death law on its books.
+The creation of these laws dates to the nineteenth century to allow survivors to sue in the event their family member was killed as the result of negligence or an intentional act.